klagrida/api-first-angular-springboot/README.md

 # API-First Development: Task Manager Demo

-This project demonstrates API-first development using Angular 20+ and Spring Boot.
+This project demonstrates API-first development using Angular 21 and Spring Boot 4.0.
 Complete documentation is available in the [`docs/`](./docs/) folder.

 ## Project Structure